ericPantarotto/react_ultimateCourse/_notes/notes.md

 ### Fixing Bugs

-if a user pass an unknow booking id, it would trigger an error boundary.
+if a user pass an unknown booking id, it would trigger an error boundary.
 To avoid this behavior, we update our `BookingDetail.jsx` with: `if (!booking) return <Empty resource='booking' />;`

 if there is no `isDarkMode` key already set in our *localStorage*, by passing the below **media query** to our `useLocalStorage` as the initial state, the first time we access the app, it would be in dark mode then.
 After the *localStorage* value would be used.